Thinking about an enthralling trip to the Sahara, but wondering what to expect on Morocco desert tours? We have the essential information you need.

-These shares are available over the coming summer months.
+These shares are available over the coming months.

 Please remember when sharing, that although your trip becomes cheaper, there may need to be an element of flexibility as wishes and requirements could differ.
 We try to limit the number in the car to four for the greatest comfort.

-17-19th Camels in Mhamid, Stars in Chagaga with one other person
+28 – 30th: Camels in Mhamid, Stars in Chagaga with two others

-27-28th a little majesty in Zagora with two others
+1st – 2nd: a little Majesty in Zagora with two others

 We will be updating these trips as more people book and as more people let us know if they are happy to share.